 - A large number of fellow employees are currently claiming workers comp and it looks bad on the company

-- Your boss is more bothered about thier insurance premiums going up than your wellbeing
+- Management is more concerned about their insurance premiums going up than an employees wellbeing

 Whatever the reason, this has nothing to do with you and you should not be denied your workers compensation because your employer thinks that it’s not a good time.

 If you’ve had an accident in Brisbane or Queensland and have questions regarding your rights and entitlements you can call us and have your situation assessed for free by a WorkCover lawyer who specialises in cases like yours.
 Alternatively, you can start your claim online and we’ll call you back.